-Lead Investigators: Masters Candidate Mr Mark Thompson, Professor Renuka Visvanathan, Dr Olga Theou and Professor Jonathan Karnon
+Lead Investigators: PhD Candidate Mr Mark Thompson, Professor Renuka Visvanathan, Dr Olga Theou and Professor Jonathan Karnon

 In collaboration with the North West Adelaide Health Study Group, our research team has been investigating the prevalence and trajectory of frailty in South Australia.
 We will also be investigating the associations and long-term impact of frailty on health outcomes such as quality of life and disability.

 Media Contact: Professor Renuka Visvanathan